 FALL.
+Pre-Requisites: BSHES 504D, PRS 532D and PRS 535D and PRS 575D as prerequisite or special permission required to enroll.
 This course will provide an overview of program evaluation, using an applied case study approach.
 Covers all aspects of evaluation research, including formative process, outcome evaluation, and issues related to collection and analysis of both quantitative and qualitative data.
 Course assignments include required reading, analysis of case study examples and the development of an evaluation plan for a client.